White Sox vs. Angels Player Props Betting Odds

 Vaughn Stats

-- Andrew Vaughn has collected 69 hits with 19 doubles, a triple, 12 home runs and 27 walks.
-He has driven in 45 runs.
+- Andrew Vaughn has 70 hits with 19 doubles, a triple, 12 home runs and 27 walks.
+He has driven in 46 runs.

 Vaughn Recent Games